 - Made with precious and semi-precious metals and gems

 - A higher price point

-- Made with excellent craftsmanship
+- Made with excellent craftsmanship, usually not mass produced

 - For the luxury/wedding/special occasion customer

 - Made of inexpensive or less expensive metals and materials (beads, wire, plated metal, plastic, synthetic gems, etc.)

 - This category covers everything else, from jewelry made with mid-range materials (textile, metals, semi-precious gems, wood, 3D printing, etc.) to jewelry defined as art (collectible, made to order, one of a kind) or highly skilled craftsmanship

 - Price point varies but usually mid-range

 Once you’ve narrowed down the broad category for your startup jewelry business, it’s time to carve out a niche for your products.
 Start by defining your ideal customer (classic, trendy, brides, socially conscious consumers, etc.) and decide whether your products are occasion specific (wedding, party, everyday, etc.).
 This will determine how you market them to your audience.

 Researching trends is one way to determine (and validate) your chosen direction, and it’s an important step when understanding how to start a jewelry business online.
 Read fashion and jewelry blogs and publications and follow influencers in the space to stay on top of trends for each upcoming season.
 Using Google Trends, you can also see broad global search volume for a particular term.